 Mrs. Messler wants parents to know that, "Parents and students can expect a classroom that is run by love and a passion for the subject of mathematics.
-I have experience in teaching all grades from K-8, and I have taught middle school math for five years (my favorite!).
+I have experience in teaching all grades from K-8, with the majority of experience in middle school math (my favorite!).
 I also taught high school Algebra and Geometry and was a Learning Specialist for high school math students.

 Because of this background, I believe I possess a unique understanding of where my middle school students are coming from academically, as well as where they are headed.
 I use this knowledge to drive my instruction.

 I recognize that every child is unique and needs something different from me in order to reach their full potential.
 I differentiate instruction (both high and low) to meet the diverse learning needs and styles in the classroom and to meet every child at their level.
 This also applies to their socio-emotional development.
 I do my best to support every student in exactly the way that they need me.